CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Experiments

 \subsection{Implementation Details}

 In all experiments, the maximum upsampling factor \( s_{\text{max}} \) is set to 4.
 The overall training consists of two stages.
-In the first stage, we freeze the Distribution Alignment Module and train the SR backbone for 10K iterations with a batch size of 32 and a learning rate of \(2 \times 10^{-5}\).
-Each low-resolution input is first processed by the Distribution Alignment Module to produce \(512 \times 512\) superpixel and depth maps, which are then fed into the backbone.
+In the first stage, we freeze the Structural Alignment Module and train the SR backbone for 10K iterations with a batch size of 32 and a learning rate of \(2 \times 10^{-5}\).
+Each low-resolution input is first processed by the Structural Alignment Module to produce \(512 \times 512\) superpixel and depth maps, which are then fed into the backbone.
 During fine-tuning, the LoRA rank parameters are set to 16 for the VAE encoder and 32 for the diffusion U-Net.
-In the second stage, we freeze both the Distribution Alignment Module and backbone networks, training only the SARM on \(1024 \times 1024\) images divided into four patches, with a batch size of 8, and the same learning rate.
+In the second stage, we freeze both the Structural Alignment Module and backbone networks, training only the SARM on \(1024 \times 1024\) images divided into four patches, with a batch size of 8, and the same learning rate.
+Text prompts for the diffusion backbone are dynamically extracted using RAM~\cite{ram} at each upsampling scale.
 All models are trained on four NVIDIA A6000 GPUs.